 Tuesday, May 20, 2025

-When a seed is planted it does not know it already has everything inside of it, a blueprint for how it should grow.
-It only knows the repressive darkness and heaviness above it, buried alive.
+When a seed is planted, it does not know it already has everything inside of it, a blueprint for how it should grow.
+It only knows the repressive darkness and heaviness pressing upon it.
 It begins to reach upward but finds no help, no light.
 The seed is an apt metaphor.
-When we are in enduring Tapasya we just want to cry because the tests and trails seem too heavy to bear.
+When we are in enduring Tapasya, we want to cry because the tests and trails seem too heavy to bear.
 We wish someone would come and lend us a hand, but nobody does.
 In these moments we are being asked to grow into a form we have never been before.
 Like the soldier being whipped into shape at bootcamp, we cannot see the strong soldier we are becoming.
-We only feel the oppressive beatdown and like GI Jane, life is kicking us in the face.
-We feel defeated by our enemies.
+We only feel the oppressive beat-down.
+Like GI Jane, life is kicking us in the face.
 But something within us keeps reaching upward, even when we do not know why.
 This must be because we were created to burst our confines, to bloom.
-If you, like me, have experienced anger, frustration, or hopelessness, you may be experiencing tapas.
+When you have experienced anger, frustration, or hopelessness, you may be experiencing tapas.
 Perhaps you are being asked to let go of your lower nature so you can be purified.
-Growth is the hardest thing in the world.
-Most people don't grow very much because it is hard.
-But keep moving forward towards the picture you have of yourself, for the purified you, remembering that suffering, is the only way the seedling can bloom.
+Growth is the hardest thing in the world and most people don't grow very much.
+But keep moving forward towards the picture you have of yourself, the purified you, remembering that suffering is the only way the seedling can bloom.

 No comments: